 2. The Champion, Fitzrovia

-With its earthy wood panelling, man-in-a-box lager and puritanical rules (no swearing, no music, etc) The Champion is much like many other central London Sam Smith's pubs.
-What makes it stand out is its stained glass windows.
-They variously depict Victorian celebrities including WG Grace, Florence Nightingale and Edward Whymper — the first person to climb the Matterhorn.
-What a delight to sip a bottle of cherry beer, while the glass kaleidoscope dapples your table.
+With its earthy wood panelling, man-in-a-box lager and puritanical rules, the Champion is much like many other central London Sam Smith's pubs.
+What makes it stand out from the crowd is its remarkable stained glass windows.
+They variously depict Victorian celebs including WG Grace, Florence Nightingale and Edward Whymper, the first person to climb the Matterhorn.
+What a delight to sip a bottle of cherry beer while coloured light from this glass kaleidoscope dapples your table.
 As much as we love the nearby All Saints Church, we reckon this pub's windows are better.
-And its alcoholic offerings stretch further than communion wine.

 The Champion, 12-13 Wells Street, Fitzrovia, W1T 3PA